MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Introduction

-Although the attention mechanism improves the performance of the GNNs, the single-layer network can only aggregate information of one-hop neighbors of the target node, and the multi-hop neighbors' information also plays an important role in representing the target node.
-Pujara et al.\cite{pujara2013knowledge} found that due to the incompleteness of data and the diversity of patterns, the corresponding entity usually has different neighborhood structures in different linguistic knowledge graphs.
-As shown in Fig.\ref{figure1}, the one-hop neighbors of $a$ and $a'$ are different.
-Sun et al.\cite{sun2020knowledge} analyzed and summarized DBpedia, an open-source knowledge graph dataset, found that among the corresponding nodes under different language knowledge graphs, the proportion of nodes with different one-hop neighbors reached about 90\%.
-This non-isomorphism can easily lead to excessive differences in the representation of corresponding entities generated by GNNs, which will seriously affect the performance of subsequent tasks such as entity alignment.
-The addition of multi-hop neighbors will be able to compensate for the representation mismatch problem caused by this differentiation (see the left of Fig.\ref{figure1})\cite{sun2020knowledge}.
+Although the attention mechanism improves the performance of the GNNs, the single-layer network can only aggregate information of one-hop neighbors of the target node.
+However, the multihop neighbors' information also plays an important role in representing the target node.
+Pujara et al. \cite{pujara2013knowledge} found that due to the incompleteness of data and the diversity of patterns, the corresponding entity usually has different neighborhood structures in different linguistic knowledge graphs.
+As shown in Fig. 1, the one-hop neighbors of a and a' are different.
+Sun et al. \cite{sun2020knowledge} analyzed and summarized DBpedia, an open-source knowledge graph dataset, and found that among the corresponding nodes under different language knowledge graphs, the proportion of nodes with different one-hop neighbors reached approximately 90\%.
+This non-isomorphism can easily lead to excessive differences in the representation of corresponding entities generated by GNNs.
+This will seriously affect the performance of subsequent tasks such as entity alignment.
+The addition of multihop neighbors will be able to compensate for this representation mismatch problem (see the right of Fig. 1) \cite{sun2020knowledge}.